AnnaSeDab/BookSpire/README.md

 ### Colour Palette

-Colour palette consists mostly of browns ang harmonises with a picture of old books showing on every page.
+Colour palette consists mostly of browns and harmonises with a picture of old books showing on every page.

 ![Colour palette](bookspire/static/img/colour_palette.png)